A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids: Geometry of Lie bialgebroids

-The exterior algebra $\big(\field{\w^\bullet E},\w\big)$ of a Lie bialgebroid is endowed with both a structure of Gerstenhaber bracket $\pbdot_E$ and of a differential $d_{E^*}$ being a derivation for both the graded commutative product $\w$ and the Gerstenhaber bracket.
-Such a quadruplet $\big(\field{\w^\bullet E},\w,d_{E^*},\pbdot_E\big)$ is called a strong differential Gerstenhaber algebra.
-It was in fact shown in \cite{Xu1997} (see also \cite{Kosmann-Schwarzbach1995}) that Lie bialgebroid structures on a vector bundle $E\overset{\pi}{\to} \M$ are in one-to-one correspondence with strong differential Gerstenhaber structures on $\big(\field{\w^\bullet E},\w\big)$ \big(or equivalently with dg Poisson structures on $(\field{\w^\bullet E}[1],\w)$ \big). \paragraph{Coboundary Lie bialgebroids} Letting $E$ be a Lie algebroid, an \textbf{$r$-matrix} is a section $\Lambda\in\field{\w^2E}$ satisfying $\pb{X}{\pb{\Lambda}{\Lambda}_E}_E=0$ for all $X\in\field{E}$.
-An {$r$-matrix} endows $E$ with a structure of Lie bialgebroid by defining $d_{E^*}=\pb{\Lambda}{\cdot}_E$.
+{\bf Coboundary Lie bialgebroids.} Letting $E$ be a Lie algebroid, an \textit{$r$-matrix} is a section $\Lambda\in\Gamma\big({\w}^2E\big)$ satisfying $\pb{X}{\pb{\Lambda}{\Lambda}_E}_E=0$ for all $X\in\Gamma(E)$.
+An {$r$-matrix} endows~$E$ with a~structure of Lie bialgebroid by defining $d_{E^*}=\pb{\Lambda}{\cdot}_E$.
 The defining condition on $\Lambda$ is necessary and sufficient to ensure that the inner derivation $d_{E^*}$ squares to zero.
 A Lie bialgebroid defined in this way is called a coboundary Lie bialgebroid.
-Whenever the stronger condition $\pb{\Lambda}{\Lambda}_E=0$ holds, the induced Lie bialgebroid is said to be \textbf{triangular} \cite{Mackenzie1994} \big(\cf for example the Lie bialgebroid on Poisson manifolds defined in Example \ref{exLiebi}\big).
-If furthermore, $\Lambda$ is of constant rank, the triangular Lie bialgebroid is said to be \textbf{regular}.
+Whenever the stronger condition $\pb{\Lambda}{\Lambda}_E=0$ holds, the induced Lie bialgebroid is said to be \textit{triangular}~\cite{Mackenzie1994} (cf.\ for example the Lie bialgebroid on Poisson manifolds defined in Example~\ref{exLiebi}).
+If furthermore, $\Lambda$ is of constant rank, the triangular Lie bialgebroid is said to be \textit{regular}.